-This project is moving NC, SC, and VA toward a more economically and socially beneficial food system by strengthening the capacity of Extension educators and other local food systems practitioners to support local food systems work in their communities.
+This project moved NC, SC, and VA toward a more economically and socially beneficial food system by strengthening the capacity of Extension educators and other local food systems practitioners to support local food systems work in their communities.

 Local food systems are increasingly the focus of interdisciplinary, multi-sector projects and initiatives that are expected to achieve multiple outcomes to benefit producers, consumers, and communities.
-For example, research has shown that food localization can contribute to: 1) improving the profitability of production for local farmers (King et al, 2010), 2) increasing the affordability and accessibility of healthy food for consumers (Creamer & Dunning, 2012), and 3) enhancing community economic development through the multiplier effect (Meter 2010; Jablonski, Schmit, and Kay 2015; Martinez et al. 2013).
+For example, research has shown that food localization can contribute to: 1) improving the profitability of production for local farmers (King et al, 2010; Bauman, McFadden, and Jablonski 2018), 2) increasing the affordability and accessibility of healthy food for consumers (Creamer & Dunning, 2012), and 3) enhancing community economic development through the multiplier effect (Meter 2010; Jablonski, Schmit, and Kay 2015; Martinez et al. 2013).
 Economic benefits extend to the broader rural community, reducing farm loss and creating opportunities for the next generation of farm owners.
-Additionally, Low et al. (2015) suggest that, overall, farmers who sell directly to consumers are more likely to use organic management practices and have higher business survival rates than farmers who sell into non-direct markets.
+Additionally, Low et al. (2015) and Schoolman (2018) suggest that, overall, farmers who sell directly to consumers are more likely to use organic management practices and are less likely to use pesticides and herbicides; furthermore, Low et. al (2015) also argues that farmers who participate in direct market channels have higher business survival rates than farmers who sell into non-direct markets.

-Localized and community-focused food systems also make important non-monetary contributions to the well-being of consumers and rural communities.
-Research has shown that when consumers know the origins of their food, through direct contact with farmers at farmers markets or when they are involved in growing it, through participation in a community garden or living in the household of a community gardener, they are more likely to eat more fresh fruits and vegetables (Ruelas et al. 2012; Ban et al. 2013; Brown and Miller 2008).
+Localized and community-focused food systems also make important non-monetary contributions to the well-being of consumers and rural communities by increasing fruit and vegetable consumption.
+Research has shown that when consumers know the origins of their food, through direct contact with farmers at farmers markets, or when they are involved in growing it (through participation in a community garden or living in the household of a community gardener) they are more likely to eat more fresh fruits and vegetables (Ruelas et al. 2012; Ban et al. 2013; Brown and Miller 2008).
 This outcome is particularly strong for involvement with community gardens, where people tend to increase the amount of fresh produce that they eat in addition to getting physical exercise.
-This outcome is also strong with consumers who can use their SNAP benefits at farmers’ markets, particularly when those farmers’ markets have a type of program that matches SNAP dollars so as to provide consumers an incentive to shop at the farmers’ market (Muldoon et al. 2013; Community Science 2013).
+This outcome is also strong with consumers who can use their SNAP benefits at farmers’ markets, particularly when those farmers’ markets have a type of program that matches SNAP dollars so as to provide consumers an incentive to shop at the farmers’ market (Muldoon et al. 2013; Community Science 2013; Lindsay et al. 2013).
 Adding SNAP benefits to farmers’ markets offers the additional benefit of building market opportunities for farmer vendors.

 Evidence of Need

 A 2012 training needs assessment (LFS topics) of NC Extension educators and a 2014 NC 10% Campaign county educator evaluation (Ingerson, et al.) found that training is needed to support Extension county educator work within local food systems.
 This finding led to the development of a face-to-face local food systems graduate course in NC (SARE PDP ES13-119) in 2015, with cooperation from SC and VA.
 Evaluation of this graduate course demonstrated that Extension educators improved their confidence and knowledge on a number of local foods topics and applied course content to their own Extension practice.
-Additionally, the majority of 197 respondents (NC, SC, and VA) to a 2015 needs assessment about online LFS training indicated interest in an online training course, with 55% indicating a high level of interest and 39% a moderate interest.
+Additionally, our project team conducted a needs assessment in 2015 about online LFS training that was sent to respondents in NC, SC, and VA.
+The majority of the 197 respondents to this needs assessment indicated interest in an online training course, with 55% indicating a high level of interest and 39% a moderate interest.

 Online and Blended Training Programs

-Through our collaboration with NC A&T State University, we are tapping into faculty local food systems expertise through their development of new case studies and a toolkit based on two existing research projects.
-These new resources will be incorporated into and piloted through the online course once they are complete, in mid to late 2018.
+Through our collaboration with NC A&T State University, we tapped into faculty local food systems expertise through their development of new case studies based on two existing research projects.
+These new resources have been incorporated into the online course series and will be piloted once the regional model of the course series is relaunched in February 2020.
 NC A&T will also utilize content from the online course to bolster existing undergraduate and graduate LFS courses, thereby supporting local food systems training of pre-service ag educators.

-Our experiences in NC highlight both the willingness of and desire for Extension educator community engagement and partnership on local foods projects.
-Extension educators across all Extension program areas and other local food systems service providers are the target audience for this project.
+Our experiences in NC, SC, and VA highlight both the willingness of, and desire for, Extension educator community engagement and partnership on local foods projects.
+Extension educators across all Extension program areas and other local food systems service providers (including non-profits, farmers’ market managers, community garden managers, food policy council representatives, farmers, and other government sectors) are the target audience for this project.

 Coordinators, Project Advisors & Content Contributors (not including grant Cooperators listed in a following section)